Ethically Sourced Crystals Tracked and Traced

 'Company name' operates transparently, as you rightly point out.
 However, what I prioritise is safeguarding our business trading sources.
 This is not only to protect our own interests but also to safeguard the small communities, independent miners, and sources involved."

 I have no interest in who she buys her products from.
-I just wanted to know where her lapis lazuli was mined.
-I may not have asked if she hadn't stated on her website that all of their crystals are "vetted, tracked and traced."
+I just wanted to know where her lapis lazuli was from.
+Had the business not claimed on its website that all their crystals are "vetted, tracked and traced," I may not have asked.

-With regard to offering "various avenues for discussion", she had said in her email they've "streamlined support through WhatsApp because it's proven effective for quick responses."
-I find it strange that it's quicker for them to respond to an enquiry received on WhatsApp than through their business email address.
+Regarding their offer of "various avenues for discussion", she stated in her email that they've "streamlined support through WhatsApp because it's proven effective for quick responses."
+I find it strange that they prefer to handle customer enquiries through WhatsApp instead of their business email address.

-It's quite unbelievable that any business owner should say, "We refuse to deal with you because you're hiding behind email contact only."
+What I find most shocking is that any small business owner would say, "We refuse to deal with you because you're hiding behind email contact only."

 This 'International Ethical Crystal Retailer' trades online and has a 'studio', which I was invited to visit.
-Had it not been more than one hundred miles away, I may well have gone along.
+I may have gone alone had it not been more than one hundred miles away.

-She goes on to refer to small communities and independent miners.
-It's important to remember the only mine where lapis lazuli can be found is owned and operated by the Taliban.
-Any material excavated by 'independent miners' will have been mined illegally to be smuggled out of the country.
+She also refers to sourcing from small communities and independent miners.
+It's important to remember that the only mine where lapis lazuli is found is owned and operated by the Taliban.
+Any material excavated by so-called 'independent miners' would have been mined illegally and smuggled out of the country.

 The likelihood is that she's buying from a supplier in Pakistan or possibly China.